gapitio/flow-library/README.md

 published to npm.

 ## Building and running a docker image
-1. sudo docker built . -t dockerflow:1.0
+1. sudo docker build . -t dockerflow:1.0

 2. Setup using docker compose